-If a picture is worth a thousand words, then here’s a whole lotta words about Denali National Park in Alaska!
+If a picture is worth a thousand words, then here’s a whole book about Denali National Park in Alaska!

 Denali National Park and Preserve has one road, simply called the Denali Park Road, and it is the main avenue for visitors to see and experience Denali.
 The road is 92 miles long, and only the first 15 miles of it are paved.
 That paved portion, leading from the park entrance to Savage River, is open during the summer for public (non-commercial) vehicles to drive.
 Summer travel beyond mile 15, which is hugely recommended, is by shuttle or tour bus, or under human power.
 The summer season in Denali runs from late May through early September.”

-Here are some tips from our experience at Denali (many of which were bestowed upon us by locals – thank you again!!) for a good visit to the park:
+Here are some tips from our experience at Denali (many of which were bestowed upon us by locals – thank you again!) for a great visit to the park:

 - The bus system is a little pricey, and complicated to figure out.
 Make your reservation ahead of time or you may be waiting a while, or completely shut out that day.
 It’s completely worth it though if you want to see the interior of Denali.
 The first 15 miles you can drive in your car is still a beautiful segment and allows you to hike some trails and view several points of interest, but the park really gets the most rugged and wild beyond that when the road turns to gravel.
 Don’t miss the full experience if you can help it!

 - Most of our animal sightings were deeper in the park, and being on a bus instead of driving gives you the ability to rubberneck and take photos and video to your heart’s desire!
 The best place to sit for panoramic mountain views is on the driver’s side on the way out, and the “passenger” side on the way back.